-He was posted overseas in December 1942 and assigned to Postal Corps Head-quarters in London.
+He was posted overseas in December 1942 and assigned to Postal Corps Headquarters in London.
 In May 1943 he moved to Manchester and took charge of the overseas Base Post Office.
 After coordinating the relocation of that operation to better quarters in London, Colonel Lawrence became Assistant Director, Army Postal Services at Headquarters.
 Surviving the blitz and numerous trips to the war zones in Europe, Lawrence was made acting Colonel in October 1944 and promoted to full Colonel on Victoria Day, May 24, 1945.
 Colonel Lawrence was repatriated to Canada and released from active duty on September 21, 1945.
 He continued service with the Reserves until August 1953.
-Colonel Lawrence always kept in touch with his former associates.
+Colonel Lawrence always kept in touch with al Corps Headquarters in Ottawa [a new image supplied similar to that in the original PHSC article.Ed.].
+The following mourning card is in German so I have scanned the back with Mrs. Lawrence's note to me.
+The following newspaper photo is Colonel Lawrence and his wife just after he arrived in Switzerland. his former associates.
 For example, he never missed attending the Postal Corps Veteran reunions held every four years in various cities across Canada.
 During his forty-four year career Colonel Lawrence held many important positions and was involved in numerous, interesting and rewarding assignments.
 His responsibilities were such that he was instrumental in making many improvements in the postal system which benefited its overall operations.
 Colonel Lawrence told me he felt fortunate to have had such a career, which offered him a great deal of satisfaction.
 He in turn was a well-liked and respected gentleman who earned and deserves his place in Canada's postal history.
 May he rest in peace.

-[Ron subsequently sent in the follow-ing additional information:
+[Ron subsequently sent in the following additional information: